Lisa Marie Presley accused of failing to disclose fortune at divorce hearing

 “That’s recurrent, based on tax returns.

-"In order to generate five and a half million dollars a year you would have to start with a base of around 75 million dollars."
+“In order to generate five and a half million dollars a year you would have to start with a base of around $75 million.”

-Mr Sturman said Presley's earnings were almost entirely from an Elvis Presley trust fund and she was trying "bulldoze" her estranged husband "into submission".
+Sturman said Presley’s earnings were almost entirely from an Elvis Presley trust fund and she was trying to “bulldoze” her estranged husband “into submission”.

 “She wants Mr Lockwood to go without,” he added.

-Mark Gross, representing Presley, said his client earned 100,000 dollars a month and faced huge debts and expenses to pay for the care of their eight-year-old twin daughters.
+Mark Gross, representing Presley, said his client earned $100,000 (£80,000) a month and faced huge debts and expenses to pay for the care of their eight-year-old twin daughters.

-"(Mr Lockwood) could apply to be a car salesman or a music teacher.
-He doesn't believe he has an obligation."
+“(Mr Lockwood) could apply to be a guitar salesman or a music teacher.
+He doesn’t believe he has an obligation.”

 There was no mention in court of Presley’s claims that she discovered hundreds of inappropriate photos and “disturbing video footage” on Lockwood’s computer.